cesarParra/apexdocs/docs/Misc-Group/nspc.SampleRestResource.md

 Sample HTTP Delete method with references to other types.

-**Http Request Body** description: This is an example of a request body required: true schema: SampleClass

 **Http Parameter** name: limit in: header required: true description: My sample description. schema: SampleClass